TOPICS

 A graph is strongly perfect if every induced subgraph H has an independent vertex set meeting all maximal cliques of H (Berge and Duchet 1984, Ravindra 1999).

-Every strongly perfect graph is perfect, but the converse is not necessarily true.
+Every strongly perfect graph is perfect, so any graph that is not perfect cannot be strongly perfect.
+However, the converse is not necessarily true.

 See also